subhadeeppaul/My-Python-Adventure/notes/basic-python.md

 ## Key Features

-Extensibility and Modularity:
+Extensibility and Modularity:<be />
 Python was designed to be highly extensible and modular.

-Modularity: Breaking down tasks into clearly defined, independent sub-tasks (modules) that can be combined, replaced, or upgraded without affecting other parts of the system.
+Modularity: Breaking down tasks into clearly defined, independent sub-tasks (modules) that can be combined, replaced, or upgraded without affecting other components of the system.
 Extensible: Can be extended with new modules and functions as needed.

 White Space Syntax:

-Uses indentation and white spaces to define code structure, making it similar to natural English language.
+Python has a unique “white space” based syntax which is quite similar to the natural English language.

 Built-in Tools:

 Includes its own data types, operators, and functions for executing tasks and creating reusable modules.

 Libraries:

 Modules and Libraries: Modules can be grouped into libraries for specific domains.